Each of these positions is located at different national wildlife refuge on Long Island:

-Special Event Volunteer - We need volunteers to: staff a variety of education booths and children’s craft activities; lead birding tours; other tasks as they arise.
+Special Event Volunteer (Wertheim National Wildlife Refuge, Shirley, NY) - We need volunteers to: staff a variety of education booths and children’s craft activities; lead canoe and birding tours; direct parking; other tasks as they arise.
+Many volunteers are needed in every aspect of this event from parking, kids’ activities, bird hikes and ensuring the public has a great experience at the event.
 Length of Time: Saturdays and Sundays throughout the year for one-time events.

-Beach Cleanup Volunteer - Assist refuge staff with litter pickup of local refuge beaches.
+Beach Cleanup Volunteer (Target Rock National Wildlife Refuge) - Assist refuge staff with litter pickup of local refuge beaches.
 Gloves, trash bags and snacks are provided.
-Length of Time: Specific dates in spring and late summer, usually a Saturday from 9:00 am – 1:00 pm
+Length of Time: Specific dates in spring, usually a Saturday from 9:00 am – 1:00 pm

-Volunteer Photographer - Using volunteer’s own equipment, take photographs of native flora and fauna.
+Volunteer Photographer (Amagansett, Elizabeth A. Morton, Oyster Bay, Target Rock and Wertheim National Wildlife Refuges) - Using volunteer’s own equipment, take photographs of native flora and fauna.
 Close ups/Macro photos are preferred.
 Photographs will become property of U.S. Fish and Wildlife Service and may be used for specific outreach materials including brochures, web sites, Power Points, etc. Length of Time: One to two hours per week as schedule allows during all seasons.

 Follow Us Online